-St. Mary’s was in the forefront of racial integration in the Episcopal Church and in Philadelphia, advocated early and strongly for the inclusion of women in leadership positions in the church and the ordained ministry, and later was the first venue in Philadelphia for lesbian and gay religious advocacy organizations in the church, as well as being the first safe gathering place for lesbian and gay youth in the city.
-For four years in the 1960s, our tower provided sanctuary to Vietnam War resistors.
+Just as our worship is shaped by the beauty of the historic sanctuary where we celebrate the mass, who we are as a congregation is informed by our history as well as our faith.
+St. Mary’s was at the forefront of racial integration in the Episcopal Church and in Philadelphia, advocated early and strongly for the inclusion of women in leadership positions in the church and the ordained ministry, and later was the first venue in Philadelphia for lesbian and gay religious advocacy organizations in the church, as well as being the first safe gathering place for lesbian and gay youth in the city.
+For four years in the 1960s, our tower provided sanctuary to Vietnam War resisters.
 As an early response to the AIDS epidemic, we founded a respite center for children and families affected by HIV/AIDS.
-A survey of worshippers at St. Mary’s in the summer of 2011 indicated that radical hospitality and openness are central to our identity and community.
+A recent survey of worshipers at St. Mary’s indicated that radical hospitality and openness are central to our identity and community.